jundalisay/sp/content/en/research/mill/utilitarianism/chapter-2b.md

 And this leads to the true estimation of what is said by the objectors concerning the possibility, and the obligation, of learning to do without happiness.
 Unquestionably it is possible to do without happiness; it is done involuntarily by nineteen-twentieths of mankind, even in those parts of our present world which are least deep in barbarism; and it often has to be done voluntarily by the hero or the martyr, for the sake of something which he prizes more than his individual happiness.
 But this something, what is it, unless the happiness of others, or some of the requisites of happiness?

-It is noble to be capable of resigning entirely one's own portion of happiness, or chances of it= but, after all, this self-sacrifice must be for some end; it is not its own end; and if we are told that its end is not happiness, but virtue, which is better than happiness, I ask, would the sacrifice be made if the hero or martyr did not believe that it would earn for others immunity from similar sacrifices?
+It is noble to be capable of resigning entirely one's own portion of happiness, or chances of it.

+But this self-sacrifice must be for some end; it is not its own end; and if we are told that its end is not happiness, but virtue, which is better than happiness, I ask, would the sacrifice be made if the hero or martyr did not believe that it would earn for others immunity from similar sacrifices?

 Would it be made, if he thought that his renunciation of happiness for himself would produce no fruit for any of his fellow creatures, but to make their lot like his, and place them also in the condition of persons who have renounced happiness?

 All honour to those who can abnegate for themselves the personal enjoyment of life, when by such renunciation they contribute worthily to increase the amount of happiness in the world; but he who does it, or professes to do it, for any other purpose, is no more deserving of admiration than the ascetic mounted on his pillar.
 He may be an inspiriting proof of what men can do, but assuredly not an example of what they should.